neurobagel/documentation/docs/federate.md

       - API_QUERY_URL=${API_QUERY_URL:-http://localhost:8000/}
 ```

-!!! note "Users send queries from their own machine"

-    When a user users the graphical query tool to query your
-    f-API, these requests will be sent from the users machine,
-    not from the machine hosting the query tool.

-    Make sure you set the `API_QUERY_URL` in your `fed.env`
-    as it will appear to a user on their own machine
-    - otherwise the request will fail.

-!!! note "Public neurobagel nodes are included by default"

-    We maintain a list of public neurobagel nodes
+1. We maintain a list of public neurobagel nodes
     [here](https://github.com/neurobagel/menu/blob/main/node_directory/neurobagel_public_nodes.json).
     By default every new `f-API` will lookup this list
     on startup and include it in the list of nodes to